TeamJM/journeymap-docs/docs/en/Client Docs/settings/waypoint-beacon.md

 # **Waypoint Beacon Settings**

 By default, waypoints are displayed in the world using a beacon beam in the distance, which allows you to see where they are from anywhere in the world.
-By default, you can look towards the beam and see the waypoint’s icon and label as well.
+You can look towards the beam and see the waypoint’s icon and label as well.
 This behaviour can be customized below.

 ![Beacon-Settings](../../img/settings/client/waypoint-beacons.png){: .center}